idataray/web-developer-assessment/README.md

 - Npm

 Note: You need Node.js/npm to run the project -- but you do not need to do work in the backend unless you chose to.
+Note: See below for some useful hints for Git/Node

 1. Your goal is to create a simple interface that looks similar to this:

    ![image](./screenshots/Snapshot.PNG)

-2. Fork the repository, clone and create a branch under `'test/[Your First Name]'`
+2. Fork the repository, clone and create a branch under test/[Your First Name]

 3. This repository uses Node.js, and includes bootstrap and axios -- you must install dependencies and run the server first